Nuria Benzal

 Nuria Benzal Andaloussi (born 3 April 1985) is a Spanish handball player who most recently played for Üsküdar Bld.
 SK and formerly was a member of the Spanish women's national team.

 Benzal was part of the Spanish team at the 2008 European Women's Handball Championship, where the Spanish team reached the final, after defeating Germany in the semifinal.

+A year later she was part of the Spanish team that finished 4th at the 2009 World Women's Handball Championship.